 Once you know who your target audience is, how they behave, and how they search, you’ll have a better understanding of what keywords and terms they will use when they are searching for a product that you can sell them.

 After you’ve created your customer persona, you’ll want to do some actual keyword research.
-If you’ve created advertisements on Google AdWords before, you’ll have access to Google’s Keyword Planner.
+If you’ve created advertisements on Google Ads before, you’ll have access to Google’s Keyword Planner.

 Once you get to this page, you can get some other suggestions for similar keywords.
 What’s great about this tool is that you can see the average cost per click (CPC) for each search term and also get a feeling for the competition.
 Even if you don’t create an ad with Google, this can help you get a feeling for how difficult it is to rank for a specific search term organically.